imapp-pl/gas-cost-estimator/docs/opcodes_details.md

 # Rundown of OPCODE details

-This file contains a detailed rundown of all EVM OPCODEs concerned, with notes on their specifics and what to watch our for.
+This file contains a detailed rundown of all EVM OPCODEs concerned, with notes on their specifics and what to watch out for.

 Based on `src/program_generator/data/opcodes.csv` and `src/program_generator/data/selection.csv`.